MW-was-taken/New-BrickPlanet-Clone/README.md

 ## Credits

 FoxxoSnoot: Original LRC code, which makes this possible.
 Saumodunn: Helping with a few bits here and there.
 BrickPlanet: Their frontend (Obviously).
-Eifo: Helped me optomise my code when I asked, or helped me with the best way to do things.
+Eifo: Helped me optimize my code when I asked, or helped me with the best way to do things.
 Me: Made the reskin as well as a few backend changes here and there, and added things.

 ## License